znarfm/mathCMDer/README.md

 ```

 Both are essentially the same.
 These will start a math quiz with 10 addition questions, using operands from 1 to 10, and a timeout of 5 seconds for each question.

+## Contributing
+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or PR on the [GitHub repository](https://github.com/znarfm/mathCMDer.git)

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/znarfm/mathCMDer/blob/main/LICENSE) file for more information.

 ---